Spacemarine800/Devspace/README.md

 - The data can be read from a file or database.
 - Usernames are unique.
 - Data is always well-formed.
-- A user will not follow anther user more than once.
+- A user will not follow another user more than once.
 - Users will not follow themselves.

 Instructions to Run